Edwin Clark (politician): Politics

 Clark's involvement in the political process began during the pre-independence period when he was elected as Councillor for Bomadi in 1953.
 Clark later joined National Council of Nigeria and the Cameroons (NCNC).

-Clark was later appointed Midwestern Commissioner of Education and later, Finance from 1966 to 1975.
+He was later appointed Midwestern Commissioner of Education and later, Finance from 1966 to 1975.

-During the second republic, he was a member of the national executive committee of the National Party of Nigeria (NPN) and was the treasurer of the party in Bendel State (now, in part, Delta State and previously the Mid-Western Region province).
+During the second republic, he was a member of the national executive committee of the National Party of Nigeria (NPN) and the treasurer of the party in Bendel State (now, in part, Delta State and previously the Mid-Western Region province).
 In 1983, he was an elected senator for three months at the twilight of the Shagari administration.

 Beginning in 1996, Clark was a self-described leader of the Ijaw nation.
 He supported the Ijaw ethnic group in Delta State during an ethnic crisis in Warri and led Ijaw leadership delegations to meet political leaders.

 Other achievements

 Clark was the founder of Edwin Clark University which was established in 2015.

 In 2016, Clark founded the Pan Niger Delta Forum (PANDEF) along with other leaders.
 The organization's stated objective is "to dialogue with stakeholders and lobby for increased attention and implementation of restructuring, development and security policies by the Government of Nigeria."